OrangeSpyderMan/inkplate10-weather-cal/README.md

 - `mqtt_logger.broker` - the MQTT broker reachable from the Inkplate when remote diagnostics are enabled.
 - `mqtt_logger.debug` - publish detailed diagnostics over MQTT; defaults to `false`.
 Serial logging remains verbose.

+The firmware uses the Inkplate RTC between wake cycles and refreshes it from NTP at most once every 24 hours.
+A cold boot, invalid RTC value, or clock moving backwards forces an immediate NTP synchronization.

 See the [server](/server) for info on server setup.

 The server can also expose the rendered calendar as a lightweight browser/PWA